 Do I have to go to Court?

-How much does a professional negligence claim cost?
+How much does it cost to bring a professional negligence claim?

 The size and complexity of the case will dictate how much the matter is likely to cost.

 There is an opportunity to recover some of the legal costs on a successful outcome, and costs can be a reason for both sides to explore an early settlement.

 Our professional negligence lawyers are happy to discuss fee options and advise clients under a wide range of fee structures including working under: